French Children Confined to Dystopian 'Play Squares' as Schools Reopen

 The Chinese coronavirus does not appear to have a high mortality rate among children, although paediatricians have in recent weeks begun warning that the pandemic appears to be coinciding with a small but significant spike in Kawasaki syndrome among youngsters — an often deadly condition in which the heart and blood vessels become inflamed.

-There are also concerns that children could become a vector for infections spreading among children spreading to their parents and those they come in contact with.
+There are also concerns that children could become a vector for infections spreading among adults, infecting each other, their parents, and by extension those their parents come in contact with.

 Europol Warns Migrant-Smuggling Surging as Lockdowns Ease https://t.co/8HQ2XmHNUT